medic/medic-docs/troubleshooting/replicating-production-locally.md

 ### Option 1, local development environment

-If you don't already have a local dev env, follow the instructions on the [medic-webapp repo](https://github.com/medic/medic-webapp).
+If you don't already have a local dev env, follow the instructions on the [medic repo](https://github.com/medic/medic).

 Now you need to:
  - **Clear your db** by stopping everything and deleting the `medic` DB